acadonis/Project-4/README.md

 Clone the repository down to your local system

-Install pipenv with in the terminal: *pip install pipenv*
+Install pipenv in the terminal: *pip install pipenv*

 Run pipenv in your local repository: *pipenv shell*